Procalcitonin

 – differential diagnosis of the etiology of the disease, including differentiation of severe bacterial and viral infections

-- exclusion of infection in patients being prepared for extensive surgery
+– exclusion of infection in people prepared for extensive procedures

 – diagnosis of neonatal infections